michael-sumner/go-make-things/content/articles/2015-05-11-measuring-performance.md

 categories:
 - Design &amp; UX
 date: '2015-05-11'
+permalink: /measuring-performance/
 title: Measuring Performance
+url: /2015/05/11/measuring-performance
 ---

-*The following post was adapted from [Wicked Fast Websites](/wicked-fast-websites/), my free beginner's guide to building fast websites and web apps that work on any device.
-[Download it here.](/wicked-fast-websites/)*
+*The following post was adapted from [Wicked Fast Websites](https://gomakethings.com/wicked-fast-websites/), my free beginner's guide to building fast websites and web apps that work on any device.
+[Download it here.](https://gomakethings.com/wicked-fast-websites/)*

 How fast is fast enough?
 One second.